wp-plugins/sitecondor-seo/README.txt

 == Description ==

-The <a href="https://www.sitecondor.com" target="_blank">SiteCondor</a> SEO plugin delivers weekly crawl reports that show you how search engines see your WordPress site, highlighting errors and optimization opportunities.
+The <a href="https://www.sitecondor.com" target="_blank">SiteCondor</a> SEO plugin delivers weekly crawl reports that show you how search engines see your WordPress site, and prioritized recommendations highlighting errors and optimization opportunities.
 It's the perfect complement to *WordPress SEO by Yoast* or *All-in-one SEO Pack*.

 SiteCondor SEO includes the following essential metrics: